vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 class MyExperiments:
     surf_agent_2obj_train: dict
 ```
-To run this experiment, navigate to the `benchmarks/` folder in a terminal and call the `run.py` script with an experiment name as the -e argument.
+To run this experiment, navigate to the `benchmarks/` folder in a terminal and call the `run.py` script with the experiment name as the -e argument.
 ```shell
 cd benchmarks
 python run.py -e surf_agent_2obj_train